alimness/sabbath-school-resources/src/en/devo/dh-reading-plan-01/part-02/day-076/day-76-1-egw.md

 ---
-title: EGW Reading
+title: The Plagues of Egypt PP 257-260c
-subtitle: The Plagues of Egypt PP 257-260c
+subtitle: EGW Reading
 ---

-Chapter 23—The Plagues of Egypt
+### Chapter 23—The Plagues of Egypt

 This chapter is based on Exodus 5-10.